Inference in Auctions with Many Bidders Using Transaction Prices: Extensions

 \section{Extensions}

-Our analysis thus far considers second-price auctions in an IPV setup and does not allow the seller to use a reserve price.
+Our analysis thus far considers second-price auctions in an IPV setup and does not allow for a reserve price.
 This section first extends our analysis to first-price auctions.
-In addition, we briefly explain how our analysis can be extended beyond the IPV setup and to allow for a binding reserve price.
+It then briefly discusses how the framework can be extended beyond the IPV setting and to accommodate a binding reserve price.